keypup-io/cloudtasker/README.md

 MyWorker.schedule(args: [arg1, arg2], time_at: Time.parse('2025-01-01 00:50:00Z'), queue: 'critical')
 # or
 MyWorker.schedule(args: [arg1, arg2], time_in: 5 * 60, queue: 'critical')

+# Perform worker immediately, inline.
+This will not send the job to
+# the processing queue.
+Middlewares such as Unique Job, Batch Jobs will still be invoked.
+# Supported since: v0.15.rc2
+MyWorker.perform_now(arg1, arg2)
 ```

 Cloudtasker also provides a helper for re-enqueuing jobs.
 Re-enqueued jobs keep the same job id.
 Some middlewares may rely on this to track the fact that that a job didn't actually complete (e.g. Cloustasker batch).
 This is optional and you can always fallback to using exception management (raise an error) to retry/re-enqueue jobs.